Salt & Wind Travel

 Essential Cheese Serving Tips

-Consider the type of cheeses and how they are best served; as in, is it best cut, sliced, or crumbled?
+Consider the cheeses and how they are best served; is it best cut, sliced, or crumbled?
 Serve soft cheeses like Brie with a knife so guests can help themselves; slice medium-firm cheeses like young Manchego; and break hard aged cheeses like Parmigiano Reggiano into chunks.

 Cheese Board Arranging Tips

-If you’re doing individual cheese plates or a larger cheese board, always start with the cheese.
+Always start with the cheese if you’re doing individual cheese plates or a larger cheese board.
 Place the cheese down first, then arrange complimentary ingredients (from crackers to charcuterie to fresh or dried fruit or preserves) nearby.

-For a cheese and wine party, remember to clarify which wine goes with each cheese.
+Remember to clarify which wine goes with each cheese for a cheese and wine party.
 You can do a maximalist cheeseboard like the one we’ve styled here or split each cheese and its respective accompanying flavors onto a set of smaller plates.

 Crafting A Seasonal Cheese Board

-One of the saddest things that happen to cheese boards is when they’re generic and seasonless.
+One saddest thing that happens to cheese boards is when they’re generic and seasonless.
 It’s a shame because a cheese board is a great way to embrace seasonality.

 Bring out the raspberries and fresh goat cheese in Spring, marinated tomatoes and fresh ricotta in Summer, and pomegranates and persimmons in the Fall.